fredtan30/python-challenge/README.md

 The issue with PyPoll is, my code is longer as I believe there is a shorter approach to produce the output

+As the Resources for election_data is big therefore I couldn't upload it to repository